Diseases Reportable to Public Health

 • Hantavirus pulmonary syndrome

-• Hemorrhagic fevers, including Ebola virus, Lassa fever, Marburg disease and other viral causes
+• Hemorrhagic fevers, including Ebola virus disease, Lassa fever, Marburg disease, and other viral causes

 • Legionellosis